-You can make this light and easy veggie chili in just thirty minutes with the help from Thai red curry paste and common pantry ingredients.
+You can make this light and easy vegetarian chili in just thirty minutes with the help from Thai red curry paste and common pantry ingredients.

 I’ll go ahead and apologize for posting what you may think is a seasonally inappropriate recipe: “Chili?
 In spring?
 What?”
 But I’m over here thinking “Can’t I just enjoy chili every season?”
 Those robust flavors, the perfect balance of beans and veggies, and just a bit of spice – why not enjoy something so good in every season?